Khayal Ahmad Kastro: Suspension

 On 28 June 2025, Kastro was among 26 members of the opposition who were suspended from the Punjab Assembly for 15 sittings.
 The action was taken by Speaker Malik Muhammad Ahmed Khan following a disruption during Chief Minister Maryam Nawaz's address.
 The suspended lawmakers were accused of disorderly conduct, including chanting slogans, tearing official documents, and surrounding the speaker’s dais.
 The speaker also forwarded references against the suspended members to the Election Commission of Pakistan for further action.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-110 (Faisalabad-XIV in the 2018 Punjab provincial election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-110 (Faisalabad-XIV) in the 2018 Punjab provincial election.
 He succeeded by getting 42,915 votes and defeated Malik Muhammad Nawaz of Pakistan Muslim League-N by a heavy margin of 25,313 votes.

-In December 2020, he was appointed as Provincial Minister of Punjab for Culture and Colonies.
+In December 2020, he was appointed Provincial Minister of Punjab for Culture and Colonies.

 He again contested for a seat in the Provincial Assembly from PP-116 Faisalabad-XX as a candidate of the PTI in the 2024 Punjab provincial election.
 He succeeded by getting 51,355 votes and defeated Malik Muhammad Nawaz of Pakistan Muslim League-N for the second consecutive time by a heavy margin of 31,233 votes.